aarnavram/Yelp/README.md

 - [√] Search results page
 - [√] Infinite scroll for restaurant results.
-- [ ] Implement map view of restaurant results.
+- [√] Implement map view of restaurant results.
 - [ ] Implement the restaurant detail page.

 The following **additional** features are implemented:

 - [√] App will remember last search result and launches with that result even after you close it.
+- [√] Added loading wheel

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):